urani-trade/solana-dev-onboarding-rs/demos/backend/05_transfer_hooks_extension/README.md

 <br>

-* Run tests with:
+* Run tests with (using `--detach` so the validator continues running after the test):

 ```
-anchor test
+anchor test --detach

   transfer-hook
 Transaction Signature: 3bovnhEP85A21dhNKhHPHeQwa2GPbtYzdhnnQFTdNCYqRb7paG6XhX3nnzPivfyb4BddopbJdyTTKeZymmxt2evQ